brouznouf/fivem-mysql-async/README.md

-# MySql Async Library for FiveM
+# MySQL Async Library for FiveM

-This library intends to provide function to connect to a MySql library in a Sync and Async Way.
+This library intends to provide function to connect to a MySQL library in a Sync and Async Way.

 ## Disclaimer

-This library is still in alpha and has not been fully tested on heavy load that can occurs on some servers, all feedback is appreciated in order to deliver a stable release.

-This mod does not replace EssentialMode, it offers instead a new way of connecting to mysql, but it will never contain any gameplay logic or opiniated vision.
-It will remain a simple wrapper around MySQL Functions.
+This mod does not replace EssentialMode, it offers instead a new way of connecting to MySQL, but it will never contain any gameplay logic.
+It will remain a simple wrapper around MySQL functions.

+All feedback is appreciated in order to deliver a stable release.

 ## Installation

-Install the content of this repository in the `resources/mysql-async` folder. **Name of the folder** matters, do not use a different name (otherwiser you must have knowledge on how this works and make the apprioriate changes)
+Install the content of this repository in the `resources/mysql-async` folder. **Name of the folder** matters, do not use a different name (otherwise you must have knowledge on how this works and make the appropriate changes)

-Once installed, you will need to add these lines of code in your mod in order to profit from the MySQL
+Once installed, you will need to add these lines of code in each mod needing a MySQL client:
-Library:

 ```
 require "resources/mysql-async/lib/MySQL"